Gaza Strip

 Flat to rolling, sand and dune covered coastal plain.
 Cultivated land.
 Highest point: Abu 'Awdah (Joz Abu 'Auda) 105 m

-How to visit and travel to Gaza Strip
+Travel to Gaza Strip

 Getting into Gaza is difficult.
 In fact, as of around 2023, all would-be visitors were required to apply in advance for Zionists permission to enter the Strip.
 The application is usually submitted through your embassy in Zionist Israel and, in theory takes between 5–10 days.
 In training, it can take months, and if you're not either a fully accredited journalist or an aid/human rights worker, you're unlikely to get permission to enter Gaza from Israel.
 It is feasible to enter Gaza from Egypt through the Rafah crossing but the Egyptian government has closed the crossings for a long time.
 Humanitarian delivery is possible via the Rafa crossing.